Who’s responsible?

 Families are responsible for paying child care fees.

-In Ontario, separate applications must be made by parents for licensed spaces (usually to the centre or agency) and for subsidies (the local municipality).
-There are often (usually) long municipal waiting lists for subsidies.
-Parents do NOT need to have secured a space in child care to apply for a subsidy but cannot use the subsidy without securing a regulated space.
+Parents must make a separate application for a licensed space (usually to the centre or agency) and a fee subsidy (the CMSM or DDSAB).
+There are often long municipal waiting lists for subsidies, so parents should apply early.
+A regulated space does not have to be secured to apply for a subsidy but the parents cannot use the subsidy without having secured regulated space.

-Do not hesitate — put your name on the waiting list for a subsidy when you put your name on a wait list for a child care space.
-It is important to do both of these well before child care is actually needed.
-Thus, you should consider putting your infant on the subsidy waiting list as soon as you learn you are pregnant, which is allowed in some municipalities at least (Toronto and Ottawa, for example) as well as on centre wait lists.
+Do not hesitate — put your name on the waiting list for a subsidy when you put your name on a waiting list for a child care space.
+It is important to do both of these long before child care is actually needed.
+Thus, you should consider putting your name on the subsidy waiting list as soon as you learn you are pregnant as well as on centre waiting lists.
+It may be easier to secure a space in regulated home child care than a centre, especially for an infant.

 Regulated child care

-A licensed centre is required to post its license in a place where parents and staff can easily see it.
-Provincial government personnel, referred to as program advisors, monitor licensed child care centres on an annually basis.
+A licensed centre is required to post its licence in a place where parents and staff can easily see it.
+Provincial government personnel, referred to as program advisors, monitor licensed child care centres on an annual basis.

 Centres and licensed family child care agencies need to have a parent handbook to outline policies and procedures, including how parent’s issues and concerns are to be addressed and a program statement, reviewed annually, describing the goals for children.